Free Online Signature Generator & Maker: Create Your Signature

 Always download as a transparent PNG.
 This is the one detail that separates a professional looking signature from an amateur one.
 A transparent background means no white box around your name when you place it on a gray email template or a colored document header.

 Some tools also offer SVG (vector) export for higher quality at any scale.
-If that is available, grab both formats.
+If that's available, grab both formats.

 You have the file.
 Now what?
-Here is how to actually use your signature across the platforms where it matters.
+Here's how to actually use your signature across the services where it matters.

 Go to Settings → See all settings → scroll down to the Signature section.
 Click the image icon in the editor toolbar and upload your transparent PNG.
 Gmail will insert it at the bottom of every new email.
 You can create multiple signatures for different contexts (one for clients, one for internal) and switch between them.